 By then, officers were more focused on the security of elected officials than the hell-bent crowd.
 In a livestream that went viral, members of the mob could be seen chatting convivially, as if on a tour of the Capitol.
 A cop leaned in for a selfie with an insurrectionist and gave him a friendly nod.
 There was no visible standoff; if not for the uniforms, the cops would have been indistinguishable from the rioters.
 From where Loeb was standing, elsewhere in the building, he said, “I realize now that what these police officers were trying to do was engage peacefully with them to buy time for the senators and staff in the chamber to evacuate safely.”

 Outside, Leah Millis, a photographer for Reuters, raced down Independence Avenue, on the west side of the Capitol.
 Instinctively, she put on a gas mask and helmet—she’d covered confrontations with police before—and found a place to climb on scaffolding for the stage that had been set up for inauguration.
 By nightfall, security was escalating, and she’d lost cell service.
-Millis cut bait, seeking a corner inside the Capitol where she could find a connection to file her photos.
+Millis cut bait, seeking a corner of the Capitol where she could find a connection to file her photos.
 Windows had been broken, she observed; furniture had been vandalized and dragged out of the building.
 Somewhere along the way, she was doused in pepper spray.
 Armed forces in fatigues appeared.
 “That’s when they finally started to release flash-bangs into the crowd and tear gas to truly disperse the crowd,” she said.
 She managed to take a photo of the explosion—a blaze of light onto the vulnerability of America’s center of governance.

 Later that evening, Williams uploaded his pictures from the break-in.
 A particularly evocative image depicts the anguish on the faces of House members as they take cover; in one photograph, Rep. Jason Crow can be seen comforting Rep. Susan Wild, whose hand is on her heart.
 The chaotic and violent threat of right-wing extremism had now been made manifest, and resolved into a chilling visual.
 “I was just trying to get a view of anything,” Williams said.
 “So whoever I had a clean composition of, I shot quickly—because I wasn’t supposed to be taking pictures.”